turingschool/frontend-lightning-talks/schedule-1711.md

 25. WTF Webpack?
 And why do I care?
 Steven Lawson - CSS Styleguides
 Edgar Munoz Linters - what, why, how, types?
-28. Take your `git` foo to the next level
+Mike Duke - Take your `git` foo to the next level
 Jon Sweet - Algorithms or die - top algorithms programmers should know Emily Kickelman - Hacking the FE interview
 Matt Walker - Beyond Bitcoin.
 Blockchain technology is the real win